mattiaserlo/sessionserver/README.md

 3. Client 0 sends a "createSession" message to the server, stating application name "Tetris".
 4. The server starts a session, assigns a unique session ID (0) to the session, and sends a "sessionCreated" reply to client 0.
-5. Client 1 sends a "sessionList" message to the server, stating application name "Tetris".
+5. Client 1 sends a "sessionList" request to the server, stating application name "Tetris", to find out if there are any available Tetris sessions on the server.
 6. The server responds to client 1 with a "sessionList" message containing the ongoing Tetris sessions.
 The list contains session ID 0 and its host client name.
 7. Client 1 sends a "joinSession" message to the server, with session ID 0 as parameter.